turnerlabs/harbor-compose/README.md

 ```

 You can also manage multiple shipments using Harbor Compose by listing them in your harbor-compose.yml file.
 This is particularly useful if you have a web/worker, or microservices type application where each shipment can be scaled independently.

+### CI/CD

+The `deploy` command can be used to trigger a deployment of a new version of a Dqocker image.
+This works from public build services (e.g.; Circle CI, Travis CI, etc.) by using the shipment build token specified using either the `BUILD_TOKEN` environment variable or the --token flag.

 #### Authentication